Leonie0912/MLOps-project-real-estate/README.md

 ex: anticipate what these users would need, statistics, latency, etc

 also hypothetically if we update this website, how would current version compare with old version.

+[!NOTE]
+>**Limitations:** here we write about the limitations of this project, mainly : data is not updated often, data sparsity (many null values), no latitude / longitude

 ## More information about building this real estate startup